 West Busuanga is where hidden and private accommodation is.
 South Busuanga is the ideal place for honeymooners or a posh gateway.

 Of course, we stayed in Coron Town Center.
 Book the accommodation in advance, or you will have nothing to choose.
-We stayed in a local guesthouse (Purple guesthouse), with our bedroom but kitchen and bathroom were shared.
+We stayed in a local guesthouse (Purple guesthouse), with our own bedroom but, the kitchen and bathroom were shared.

 How to go from Coron to Manila